piotrbartnik/RPNcalculator/README.md

 Layout and features of calculator are borrowed from Casio SL-831 liquid calculator.

-That type of calculator had feature that draws card color and number from 1 to 13.
+That type of calculator had fenature that draws card color and number from 1 to 13.
 Than players could read their fate from provided guide.